State of the Art Manufacturing Processes

 At Custom Surfaces, we excel at producing custom and production wood, plastic, and phenolic products.
 Multiple precision CNC machines and tools allow us to respond quickly while providing effective product solutions.
 Nested based manufacturing and a material handling system result in speed, accuracy, and quality parts and products for our customers.

 Years of experience has made us specialists in the the process of membrane pressing.
-During the membrane pressing process (also known as vacuum pressing), a state-of-the-art Almex laminate membrane press uses vacuum and/or positive pressure to apply a variety of thermofoil laminate materials to various substrate materials in order to create 3-dimensional (3D) finished parts.
+During the membrane pressing process (also known as vacuum pressing), our thermolaminators use vacuum and/or positive pressure to adhere a variety of thermofoil laminate materials to various substrate materials in order to create 3-dimensional (3D) finished parts.
 This is done efficiently and with very little waste while assuring optimum quality membrane pressing/vacuum pressing.

 Thermofoil Membrane Pressing Cycle:

-- The thermolaminator uses heat, vacuum, and positive membrane pressure to fuse vinyl to the part.
+The thermolaminator uses heat, vacuum, and positive membrane pressure to adhere vinyl to the part.

-- Excess vinyl is trimmed off and glue residue removed from the finished part.
+Excess vinyl is trimmed off the finished part.

 Membrane pressed parts and components we have pressed include: casework, over-bed trays, cabinet doors, bedroom furniture, sculpted wall panels, table tops, and more.